Election-Tech-Initiative/electionguard/docs/spec/0.95.0/2_Structure.md

 # ElectionGuard Structure

+## Overview

 In an election, a set of guardians is enlisted to serve as trustees who manage cryptographic keys.
 The members of a canvassing board can serve as guardians.
 Prior to the commencement of voting or auditing, the guardians work together to form a public encryption key that will be used to encrypt individual ballots.

 After the conclusion of voting or auditing, a quorum of guardians is necessary to produce the artifacts required to enable public verification of the tally.

 ElectionGuard has four principal components: